mharry97/dual-camera-footage-studio/README.md

 2. Open the app and navigate to the **Group** page.
 Click **Scan** to detect your recordings.
 The app will group consecutive clips from the same recording session together.
 Review the groups and click **Group** to concatenate each group into a single file.
 This step is neccesary for any recording devices that record onto an SD card, as the file formatting only allows files up to a size of 4GB and so will split longer recordings into chunks that are <= 4GB in size.

 3. Navigate to the **Stitch** page.
 Click **Scan** to match up your left and right camera sessions.
 Give each session a name (e.g. "Training 2026-01-01" or "Team 1 Vs Team 2 2026-01-01"), untick any sessions you don't want to process, then click **Stitch Selected**.
-This step can take quite a while depending on the size of the files
+This step can take quite a while depending on the size of the files and what device you are using to do the processing.

 4. Navigate to the **Browse** page to view your finished panoramic output videos.